Free Legal Resources for Handling Debt Lawsuits - Legal References

 Handling a Lawsuit Filed Against You by a Debt Collector

-- You Are Being Sued by a Debt Collector? - If you have been served with a lawsuit, this article takes you step by step on how to answer a Summons and Complaint.
+- Sued by a Debt Collector? - If you have been served with a lawsuit, this article takes you step by step on how to answer a Summons and Complaint.

-- Build Your Very Own Legal Tool Kit - Here is a list of supplies you will need to organize and handle your own litigation.
+- Build a Legal Tool Kit - Here is a list of supplies you will need to organize and handle your own litigation.

 - How a Lawsuit Works - This article has an excellent overview of the litigation process and the basic concepts of a civil lawsuit.
 There is also an easy to follow flow chart diagram showing the steps you would go through during a lawsuit.